DFE-Digital/get-into-teaching-prototype/content/how-to-become-a-teacher/if-you-need-to-get-the-right-qualifications.md

 ---
-title: "If your degree is not in the subject you want to teach"
+title: "If you need to get the right qualifications"
 backlink: "../../"
 ---